Education in Business management

 Students campus Alnarp

-The Business management area educates future business, change and process leaders and employees at undergraduate and advanced level within the programmes agroecology, agronomy, horticultural science, landscape engineering, agricultural and rural management, sustainable food systems, horticultural management: gardening and horticultural production, and horticultural management: garden design.
+The Business Management Group educates future business, change and process leaders at undergraduate and advanced levels within the programmes of agroecology, agronomy, horticultural science and management, landscape engineering, agricultural and rural management, and sustainable food systems.

-Courses are mainly on business administration, with a business management profile.
-Priority sub-areas are production, environmental and circular economies, financial management, business strategy and models, entrepreneurship, innovation, marketing, management, work science, leadership and organisation, social sustainability, project management and facilitation, and methodological and Master’s courses in agriculture, horticulture and landscape.
+Priority topics are production, environmental and circular economies, financial management, business strategy and models, entrepreneurship, innovation, marketing, management, leadership and organisation, social sustainability, project management and facilitation, and methodological courses in agriculture, forestry, horticulture and landscape.

 Large number of students